blackfireio/player/docs/assertions.rst

     .. code-block:: yaml

-        scenario:
-            options:
-                variables:
-                    env: prod

-            steps:
+        scenario
+            set env "prod"

             # no Twig template compilation in production
             # not enforced in other environments
-                - visit: url('/blog/')
+            visit url('/blog/')
-                  assert:
-                      - "prod" == env and metrics.twig.compile.count == 0
+                assert "prod" == env and metrics.twig.compile.count == 0

     .. code-block:: php